jianhuabi/dcos-k8s-handons/docs/k8s-leader-election.md

 # Deep dive into Kubernetes Simple Leader Election

-I always think Kubernetes Controller Manager or Scheduler components are leveraging **etcd** to perform leader election ever since I learnt these components should have their leader in HA mode.
+I always think Kubernetes Controller Manager or Scheduler components are leveraging **etcd** to perform leader election ever since I learned these components should have their leader in HA mode.
 But recently, when I tried to review Kubernetes Controller Manager
 **config.yaml**  I suddenly noticed there is actualy no such command flag for adding **etcd connectstring**.

 I decided to ask Google for any information around mechanism of K8s control plane components leader election.
 There are good